wassname/pandas_cache/README.md

 ## Caveats
 * Only works with functions that return pandas objects with the `.to_pickle()` method.
-* If the function takes input args and these are changed after a cache operation, the decorator will naively load the existing pickle.
-To mitigate this `pandas_cache.del_cached()` can be invoked to remove all pickled pandas objects, or alternatively the pickle file can be deleted manually.

 ## Planned features
 * Automatic timing of `@pd_cache` operations.